Roles and Responsibilities of Students and Adults

 • Reviewing the ISEF rules relevant to the project and approving the student’s research plan or engineering design prior to the start of experimentation

-• Providing direct supervision throughout the timeline of the project or coordinating with a Designated Supervisor to serve in this capacity
+• Providing direct supervision throughout the timeline of the project or coordinating with a Direct Supervisor to serve in this capacity

-• Ensuring the proper training of the Student Researcher and/or Designated Supervisor in the necessary procedures
+• Ensuring the proper training of the Student Researcher and/or Direct Supervisor in the necessary procedures

 • Completing the required documentation which may include the Regulated Research Institutional Setting Form (1C), the Qualified Scientist Form (2) and the Risk Assessment Form (3), when applicable.